colygon/glean-devrel/docs/glean-academy.md

 A: Yes, all webinar recordings are available within 24 hours to registered attendees.

 **Q: How long are certifications valid?**
-A: Warp Certified User never expires.
+A: Glean Certified User never expires.
 Power User and Administrator certs expire after 2 years.
 MCP Developer expires after 2 years.

 **Q: Can I get CPE credits for certifications?**
-A: Yes, Warp certifications qualify for CPE credits.
+A: Yes, Glean certifications qualify for CPE credits.
 Details provided upon completion.

 **Q: Do you offer group discounts for certifications?**
 A: Yes!
 Contact sales for team pricing (10+ learners).